 It’s arguable, but perhaps the main thing needed for a successful website is personality.
 You must have a strong idea of how you would like to appear to your potential clients – so they get an immediate feel for how you are and what you represent.
 Whether your business is strictly professional or light hearted and warm, you must attempt to convey this with your choice of words as well as your web design.

 A significant factor of the success of your website is how fast it loads – this may be something that is overlooked.
 You may have an attractive looking website with all the information that it needs, but the chances are if it takes longer than three seconds to load, users will quickly move away from it.
 Although three seconds isn’t a long time, it is in the world of internet when people are automatically expecting something to load and appear almost instantly.
 Page speed can make or break your website, so if your website is lacking in speed, this is something you may want to look in to, as it could just lead customers to stay on your website that much longer.
 Google developers have formed a page speed insights tool to help provide information that you need to fix pages that are lacking in speed.
 Check the tool out to make sure!

 10. Unclear product benefits

 A top tip is to sell benefits, not features.
 Benefits are what people are interested in, users want to quickly discover what is going to be helpful to them, and if your website is focusing on selling products and describing complex features, users are likely to click away as they cannot identify with what they don’t know.
 You need your selling point to be understandable, and the complex stuff available for the customer if and when they need to find it out.
 Although this may seem like a simple step, it is absolutely one that could save your website.

-The best thing to do in a website situation is imagine you’re the customer, visualise yourself looking for something, find out what you like best about a website and what you find helpful when online browsing and integrate it in to your own website.
+The best thing to do in a website situation is imagine you’re the customer, visualise yourself looking for something like starburst slot free spins, find out what you like best about a website and what you find helpful when online browsing and integrate it in to your own website.